 A 700-years anniversary

 Rhymes, Vita Nova, De Vulgari Eloquentia, Convivium, and the epic poem The Divine Comedy were a cultural gym for every writer.
 Everyone who wanted to pursue a literary career had to confront himself with these works, which were both inspiring and challenging.
-Francesco Petrarca, medieval Italian writer and author of Rerum Vulgarium Fragmenta, declared that he didn’t read Dante’s literary corpus because he didn’t want to suffer his influence.
+Francesco Petrarca, a medieval Italian writer and author of Rerum Vulgarium Fragmenta, declared that he didn’t read Dante’s literary corpus because he didn’t want to suffer his influence.
 That was not true.
-Petrarca’s poetry is filled with Dantean references because, Dante’s work was impossible to avoid.
+Petrarca’s poetry is filled with Dantean references because Dante’s work was impossible to avoid.

 Dante and contemporary poetry: Louise Glück’s Vita Nova